Travel-sized must-haves for March break - National | Globalnews.ca

 This four-in-one travel-size makeup brush set is all you need for flawless looks on the go—compact, cruelty-free, and ready to fit right into your bag!
 It’s the perfect gift for anyone who loves a little beauty boost wherever they are.

-Every jewelry lover needs this plush organizer designed to keep all your valuables safe and secure.
+Every jewelry lover needs this plush organizer designed to keep all your precious trinkets safe and secure.
 Featuring multiple compartments for your rings, bracelets and necklaces, you’ll be able to complete all your outfits while on the go.

 Stay organized on the go with this sturdy pill holder, featuring double locks to keep your meds secure and easy to access.
 With eight compartments and a portable design, it’s perfect for travel and ensures you never miss a supplement.